intel-lab-lkp/linux/Documentation/driver-api/virtio/virtio-dmb.rst

 The region's length bounds how much virtqueue data can be in flight at once.
 Running out of room is therefore an ordinary condition and not an
 error: a mapping fails and the driver applies the back-pressure it already has for a full queue.
+Which errno the ring reports for it depends on whether the failing virtqueue has a chain outstanding:

+* ``-ENOSPC`` when it has.
+This is the value a full ring already reports, and it means what it means there: capacity that a completion on this virtqueue will return.
+A caller may stop the queue and wait, because the completion it waits for provably exists.

+* ``-ENOMEM`` when it has not.
+Nothing is outstanding to free capacity, so there is no completion to wait for, and the caller must retry rather than stop.
+A shortage the caller cannot wait out is reported the same way whatever its origin, which is also what a failed ``dma_map_page()`` on an ordinary device reports.

+The distinction matters because the two demand opposite responses, and a caller that stops on the second never restarts.  ``virtio_blk`` already keys on exactly this: ``-ENOSPC`` stops the hardware queue, which ``virtblk_done()`` restarts on any completion, while ``-ENOMEM`` leaves it running for the block layer to re-run after a delay.
+For a virtio_net receive fill the split is the same one: a queue holding buffers stops cleanly and its own completions wake it, and a queue holding none keeps the NAPI repoll described above, which costs softirq time but recovers without needing an interrupt the device cannot send.

-The errno is whichever the ring already reports for a failed mapping, which is ``-ENOMEM`` from a split ring and from a packed indirect table, and ``-EIO`` from a packed ring using direct descriptors.
-A driver must therefore treat any error from ``virtqueue_add_*()`` as back-pressure, and must not treat a particular errno as the only indication of exhaustion.
+A driver must still treat any error from ``virtqueue_add_*()`` as back-pressure and must not treat a particular errno as the only indication of exhaustion.
+A mapping failure no longer produces ``-EIO``, on any ring layout.

 Under this feature the virtqueue data path calls no DMA mapping function at all, so no bus address is ever passed to the device and the